Top Local Spots for Azalea Viewing: Best Bloom Displays in the DC-MD-VA Region

 “My first place vote will always go to the National Arboretum,” said Mike Welsh, retired city gardener for Takoma Park, MD.
-“It has everything: a great collection, many different forms and varieties, wonderful lay of the land for viewing, and a central location.
-By far, a fascinating lore and history.
+“It has everything: a great collection, many different forms and varieties, the wonderful lay of the land for viewing, and a central location.
+By far, the most fascinating lore and history.
 It gets better, year after year.
-All one needs do is to go and look at the faces of whose visiting and witness first-hand their expressed pleasure and their interaction with those beautiful azaleas.”
+All one needs do is to go and look at the faces of those visiting and witness first-hand their expressed pleasure and their interaction with those beautiful azaleas.”

 |Azaleas at the USNA bonsai collection.
 Photo courtesy of DCGardens.com|

 • Brighton Dam in Brookeville, MD, has more than 20,000 azaleas and is provided by the Washington Suburban Sanitary Commission.

 • Brookside Gardens in Wheaton, MD, features more than 300 varieties of azaleas represented by 2,000 plants.